 For a detailed schedule of UC Berkeley Neuroscience seminar series and special events, see our Events Calendar.
 To add an event to your bCal, click “Add to my Google calendar (bCal)” on the right side of the screen.
 Click “Save” on the top of the screen.

 The annual UC Berkeley Neuroscience Research Conference brings the entire campus neuroscience community together for a 2-day gathering of research talks, poster presentations, informal discussions, and social activities.
 The conference is held at a local conference center in California.
 Click to download the schedules from recent years: (2020 Link will open a PDF file) (2019 Link will open a PDF file) (2018 Link will open a PDF file) (2017 Link will open a PDF file) (2016 Link will open a PDF file) (2015 Link will open a PDF file) (2014 Link will open a PDF file) (2013 Link will open a PDF file)

 Neuroscience Seminar Series

-For Spring 2019, Brain Lunch will be held at 12 pm on Mondays in 545 LKS.
+For Fall 2022, Brain Lunch will be held at 12 pm on Mondays in 545 LKS.
 Speakers and topics are announced on the postdoc and PhD student email lists.

 Other Seminar Series

-Neuroscience seminars are also hosted by a variety of other programs, including The Institute for Cognitive and Brain Sciences, Department of Molecular & Cell Biology, Department of Psychology, Vision Science Graduate Program, and Redwood Center for Theoretical Neuroscience.
+Neuroscience seminars are also hosted by a variety of other groups, including the Institute for Cognitive and Brain Sciences, Department of Molecular & Cell Biology, Department of Psychology, Vision Science Graduate Program, and Redwood Center for Theoretical Neuroscience.